grafana/faro-web-sdk/packages/react/README.md

 ```

 // what is the correct terminology, instruments or captures?
+// --> Instrumenting is the process of hooking into the APIs which emit / where we can pull data from.
+// --> Capturing in this regard is capturing the data, processing and sending it.

 // I dropped the part about capturing app performance in the runtime, it sounded redundant.
+// --> Thanks

 After Faro-React is initialized it captures data about your application's health and performance and exports them to a data collector.
+// ?
+What do yu think about something like this:
+// --> After Faro-React is initialized it sets up several instrumentation and starts capturing data about your application's health and performance and exports them to a data collector.

 // What data collector's does Faro support?
 Can we link to resources?
+// --> Faro supports the Faro receiver which is mandatory for Grafana Cloud.
+It's auto configured, no additional work required (and i think not possible, will ask the receivers team).
+// --> For OSS user it can send data to the Grafana Agent => https://grafana.com/docs/agent/latest/flow/reference/components/faro.receiver/.

 ### Instrument the data router